 Orlova thumbed the switch on the side of the steel cylinder and immediately the snap-hiss of escaping gas gave way to the creak and groan of the pneumatic mechanism as the inner chamber slid open.

-"An Oryctolagus?
-Impossible."
-Captain Carter stammered out, a clear indication of how utterly shocked he was.
-It wasn't often that anything caught him so off-guard.
+“An Oryctolagus?
+Impossible,” Captain Carter stammered out, a clear sign of how utterly shocked he was.
+It wasn’t often that anything caught him so off-guard.

-The Oryctolagus creature appeared to be a mix between a rabbit and humanoid, her posture gracile and refined, with an ethereal beauty reminiscent of an orbital sculpture crafted by ancient alien hands.
+The Oryctolagus female appeared to be a mix between a rabbit and an Ancient.
+A refined and graceful arch was in her posture.
+She had an ethereal beauty.
 Captain Carter found himself captivated, his attention fully on the newcomer.

-Captain Carter stepped forward, meeting her gaze with a warm smile.
+Captain Carter stepped forward.
+He met her gaze with a warm smile.

 Comments (0)